unigrid-project/unigrid-installer/README.md

 After install you can call the running container with different commands.
 On the first install the container name will be `ugd_docker_1`.
 To call check the current block you can use `ugd_docker_1 getblockcount`.

-Another set of convenience commands are under `gridnode help`.
+Another set of convenience commands that run on all containers are under `unigrid help`.